 Roles of a project manager are characterized by short and unique project cycles.
 Project managers have to balance different ways of thinking and working in the team and delays among partners.
 Depending on the challenge they are currently dealing with, project managers slip into a wide variety of roles.

-1. Be a Change Manager
+1. Change Manager

 Every project brings with it a certain change and changes can trigger fears or resistance in the team.
 One of the roles of a project manager is therefore that of a change manager.
 Because even if the employees' fears seem irrational to them, they are real for those affected.

 Project managers slip into the role of a change manager, who accompanies the change process and faces fears openly.
 This ensures more security in the team in the long term: the fear dissolves and is transformed into a spirit of optimism.